Professor Jacob Blakesley

 I studied literature and philosophy at St. John’s College (Santa, Fe, New Mexico, USA), where I received my B.A. in Liberal Arts (2000).
 I subsequently earned an M.A. in Interdisciplinary Studies at the University of Chicago (2003).
 I then received my PhD in Italian from the University of Chicago, with a dissertation examining poetry anthologies (2011).

 I subsequently taught at the University of Manchester, and Durham University, before arriving in Leeds in 2014 as a Leverhulme Early Career Fellow.
-From 2015 to 2019, I was a University Academic Fellow in World Literatures at Leeds.
+From 2015 to 2019, I was a University Academic Fellow in World Literatures at Leeds, and subsequently Associate Professor.

-I am now an Associate Professor in Comparative Literature and Literary Translation, along with being a Co-Director of the Leeds Centre for Dante Studies.
+I am now Professor in Comparative Literature and Literary Translation, along with being a Co-Director of the Leeds Centre for Dante Studies.

 I welcome potential PhD candidates especially in subjects relating to poetry and literary translation; comparative and world literature; sociology of literature and sociology of literary translation; modern Italian poetry; reception and translation of Dante; and projects at the intersection between literary study and digital humanities.